sighingnow/jekyll-gitbook/collections/_ml/2024-06-18-ml_systems.md

 4. **Predictions:** An ML model makes estimates to answer questions without existing answers.
 The key is to reframe the question as a predictive problem.
 5. **Unseen data:** An ML model is only useful if it can generalize to new data.
 This implies that production and training data should come from similar, if not the same, distributions.
 We can only assume the distribution remains stable and monitor future performance to either trigger retraining or assess continual learning.

-ML solutions are particularly suited to problems that:
+{% include admonition.html type="tip" title="ML solutions are particularly suited to problems that:" body="

-6. **Are repetitive:** When a pattern appears frequently, machines can learn it more easily.
+1. **Are repetitive:** When a pattern appears frequently, machines can learn it more easily.
-7. **Have a low cost of wrong predictions:** The consequences of incorrect predictions should be manageable.
+2. **Have a low cost of wrong predictions:** The consequences of incorrect predictions should be manageable.
-8. **Are at scale:** The problem should be significant enough to justify the use of ML.
+3. **Are at scale:** The problem should be significant enough to justify the use of ML.
+" %}

 ## 1.2 Machine Learning in Research Versus Production